KAILASH-1107/Mean-and-Variance/README.md

 SD=np.sqrt(var)
-print("The Mean arrival rate is %.3f "%mean) print("The Variance of arrival from feeder is %.3f "%var) print("The Standard deviation of arrival from feeder is %.3F "%SD)
+print("The Mean arrival rate is %.3f "%mean) print("The Variance of arrival from feeder is %.3f "%var) print("The Standard deviation of arrival from feeder is %.3F "%SD)*/

 # Output :